alielfilali01/blog/leaderboard-arabic-v2.md

 We enrich the leaderboard by adding the following datasets, released in the past 9 months:
 - [Native Arabic MMLU](https://huggingface.co/datasets/MBZUAI/ArabicMMLU)[5]: a native Arabic benchmark released by MBZUAI and inspired by the original English MMLU dataset; consists of 40 tasks and almost 15,000 multiple-choice questions in Modern Standard Arabic (MSA), sourced from school exams.
-- Human Translated MMLU[6]: a human translation of the original English MMLU dataset containing 57 tasks, curated by MBZUAI as part of the Jais project.
+- Human Translated MMLU[6]: a human translation of the original English MMLU dataset containing 57 tasks, curated by Inception as part of the JAIS project, and published under the MBZUAI HF Organization.
-- [MedinaQA](https://huggingface.co/datasets/MBZUAI/MadinahQA)[5]: released as part of MBZUAI's ArabicMMLU project, this dataset focuses on general Arabic language and grammar aspects.
+- [MedinaQA](https://huggingface.co/datasets/MBZUAI/MadinahQA)[5]: released by MBZUAI in order to foster the adoption of more native Arabic benchmarks.
+This dataset focuses on general Arabic language and grammar aspects.
 - [AraTrust](https://huggingface.co/datasets/asas-ai/AraTrust)[7]: a dataset comprising of 522 human-written multiple-choice questions covering different aspects related to safety and truthfulness.

 Finally, We also introduce the **ALRAGE** benchmark: Arabic Language Retrieval Augmented Generation Evaluation.